-- The Night of Wishes: The story took place at New Year's Eve and it was about an evil wizard and an evil witch having difficulties to fulfill their evil quota that year.
-Their only hope was a wish-granting potion that could only be brewed at New Year's Eve.
+- The Night of Wishes: The story took place on New Year's Eve and it was about an evil wizard and an evil witch having difficulties fulfilling their evil quota that year.
+Their only hope was a wish-granting potion that could only be brewed on New Year's Eve.

 Live Action TV

-- Doctor Who: The Movie had its main action set around New Year's Eve.
+- Doctor Who: The Movie had its main action set around New Year's Eve in 1999.

 - The New Year's Eve episodes of the well-known 1970's version of Match Game (which had the year in its name, i.e. Match Game '74) ceremonially updated the logo sign (and title) used in the opening to reflect the new year.